-Governance Issues and Planned Actions The following main issues and areas for improvement during 2021/22 have been identified through the self-assessment exercise carried out by Chief Officers against key aspects of the Code of Good Governance:
+Governance Issues and Planned Actions

+The following main issues and areas for improvement during 2022/23 have been identified through the self-assessment exercise carried out by Chief Officers against key aspects of the Code of Good Governance.
+These will be monitored as part of the next annual review in 2023/24.